Skip to main content

 What are the needs?

-Despite humanitarian exemptions, issues of over compliance with sanctions constrain the procurement of essential medical goods.
-This situation hinders access to life-saving health treatments for Afghans and Iranians.
+Healthcare needs are also high in the country, and the resources are insufficient to fully cover the needs of the most vulnerable registered refugees.
+Issues regarding the compliance with sanctions constrain the procurement of essential medical goods despite existing humanitarian exemptions.
+This situation hinders access to life-saving health treatment for Afghans and Iranians.

 Map of Iran